top of page

 Beasley, D.E., J.L.
 Fitzgerald, A. Fowler, K. Keleher, M.M.
 Lopez-Uribe, S.D.
 Frank, D.R.
 Tarpy, R.R.
 Dunn.
 Do Bee Wings Adapt for Flight in Urban Environments?
 Southeastern Naturalist 18, no. 2 (2019):183–191. https://doi.org/10.1656/058.018.0210

 Fitzgerald, J.L., J.E.
 Ogilvie, P.J.
 CaraDonna.
-Morphological integration and trait scaling across social castes in wild bumble bees.
-In preparation for The American Naturalist.
+How does morphological integration and trait scaling influence foraging specialization in bumble bees?

 bottom of page